sindhusrinivas902/smart-task-manager/README.md

 - Frontend: HTML, CSS, JavaScript
 - API Testing: Postman
 - Build Tool: Maven
 - IDE: IntelliJ IDEA / VS Code

+ 📌 Project Highlights
+- Built a full-stack CRUD application from scratch
+- Designed REST APIs and integrated with frontend
+- Implemented task categorization based on deadlines and completion status

 ⚙️ How to Run the Project